zenobi-us/zenobi-us/content/posts/2024-01-22-api-errors-in-your-ui.md

 > Problems with tone: Too formal.
 Too casual.
 Too technical.
 Too friendly.
 Too impersonal.

-Usually happens when there's no design language producd or socialised by the UX teams.
+Usually happens when there's no design language produced or socialised by the UX teams.

 This artifact should put everyone on the same page as to how the user interface, the phone calls, etc should communicate to the customers.